 IMEI Checks and Fraud Prevention

 Online IMEI checking isn’t just about confirming a phone is “clean” — it’s one of the most effective ways to detect device fraud before it affects you.
-Here are the key fraud signals that an IMEI check can uncover:
+Here are the key fraud signals an IMEI check can uncover:

 - Stolen device listing: The IMEI is actively flagged in a national blacklist or GSMA registry.